ramanasanjoo/branching-strategy/README.md

                                                  #@@@@`               #@@@@`
 ```

-# Mobify Branching Strategy
+# APIGW Branching Strategy

-This document represents Mobify's current branching and release strategy.
+This document represents APIGW's current branching and release strategy.
 It
 provides a brief overview of the two release models that we use:
 [release deployment](release-deployment.md) and
 [continuous deployment](continuous-deployment.md).

 Each workflow tries to make things as simple as possible while still being
-flexible enough to work for all teams at Mobify.
+flexible enough to work for all teams at APIGW.

 At the end of each document is a list of common scenarios you will encounter
 and how Mobify's branching strategies apply.

 ## What is the purpose of this document?

-As Mobify continues to grow and expand its operations globally, consistency
+As APIGW continues to grow and expand its operations globally, consistency
 across all teams and partners is a key focus.
-The more aligned all Mobify
+The more aligned all APIGW
 projects are, the more productive everyone will be.

 This repository and its documentation outline: